harshit1142/Insight/README.md

 Here're some of the project's best features:

 *   Collection of Top Rated,Top Grossing,Top Animated Movies.
-*   A Movie Searching Bar.
+*   A Movie/Webseries Searching Bar.
 *   Responsive Website.
-*   Contains movies informations / details..
+*   Contains movies and webseries informations / details..
 *   A Collections of rating provided at different Genuine Website (Like : Internet Movie Database,Rotten Tomatoes,Metacritic )..